hanabi/hanabi.github.io/Reference.md

 #### The Positional Inverted Layered Finesse

-* Normally, if a *Positional Clue* gets a non-null card, then they know to keep playing their next slot as a *Positional Layered Finesse*.
+* Normally, if a *Positional Clue* gets a non-null card, then the player knows to keep playing their next slot as a *Positional Layered Finesse*.
 * However, what if the *Positional Clue* already indicated the right-most unclued slot?
-In this situation, the *Layered Finesse* is supposed to go backwards, and they should play the previous slot instead.
+In this situation, the *Layered Finesse* is supposed to go backwards, and the player should playing cards upwards.

 ### Black & Rainbow